rebekahkahn/mantisplace-react-design/README.md

 ## To Do (shorter term)

+- Write logic for shopping cart -- redux?
 - Rewrite dropdown logic using hooks

 ## Longer Term

-- Make code more concise, using hooks etc.
-- Write logic for shopping cart
+- Rewrite Mantis Component to be more concise
 - Add React Redux
 - Why is there a white space to the right?